sinerasis/php-cross-domain-proxy/README.md

 Installation
 --------------

-The proxy is indentionally limited to a single file.
+The proxy is intentionally limited to a single file.
 All you have to do is to place `proxy.php` under your application

 Whenever you want to make a cross domain request, just make a request to http://www.yourdomain.com/proxy.php and specify the cross domain URL by using `csurl` parameter.
 Obviously, you can add more parameters according to your needs; note that the rest of the parameters will be used in the cross domain request.
 For instance, if you are using jQuery: